Google doesn’t only have the highest search volume, it also has the most popular browser for search.

 Our whole team uses Loom to help communicate with customers and even each other for changes or reminders.
 With Loom, it’s easy to record video and then embed/share with the team.

 Stop sending pointless emails and explain yourself more clearly and comprehensively with a quick video.
 It’s the perfect extension for fast-moving teams who want a personal connection.

 Bring this up with every new tab.
 This page will give you a moment of calm with inspiration to be more productive.
-Get inspired with a daily photo and quote, set a daily focus, and track your to-dos.
-Eliminate distractions and beat procrastination with a reminder of your focus for the day on every new tab.
+Get inspired with a daily photo and quote, set a daily focus, and track your to-do list.

 This is one of those browser extensions that sounds like a joke but then you realize it’s the exact thing that has been missing your whole life.